buildkite/export-build-example/README.md

 * The two attributes [created_from](https://buildkite.com/docs/apis/rest-api/builds#list-all-builds) & [created_to](https://buildkite.com/docs/apis/rest-api/builds#list-all-builds) are used to specify the date range.
 If date range is not provided it will default to last 90 days
 * Check Buildkite Valid [Build States](https://buildkite.com/docs/pipelines/defining-steps#build-states)
+* To export archieved files to S3 bucket use -b flag and pass bucket information

 ## Examples
 ### Get Files Locally